christopher-beckham/christopher-beckham.github.io/_posts/2022-07-24-mac-workflow.md

 ---
-title: Towards a more sane Mac OS workflow, and I am late to the party
+title: Towards a more sane Mac OS user experience, and I am late to the party
 layout: default_latex
 description: My journey in trying to craft a better user experience for myself on Mac OS X.
 ---

 <a id="org5e4dbd9"></a>

-# Towards a more sane Mac OS workflow, and I am late to the party
+# Towards a more sane Mac OS user experience, and I am late to the party

 Despite making the transition to Mac OS from Windows as early as 2014, I don't feel like I have made a particularly strong effort to become a 'power user' in the past eight years.
 By 'power user', I mean the kind of person that tweaks every little setting and configuration file and hotkey so that they have an optimised workflow that works for them.
 While I certainly regret not delving deeper into this (and I have my reasons), I figured that this is the year that I try and at least make an effort.